Explore the categories below to learn more about being emergency prepared at uvu

 3. Do not use light switches or electrically operated equipment.

-The unusual smell is a harmless chemical that Questar Gas adds to natural gas so even the smallest leak is easy to detect.
+The unusual smell is a harmless chemical that the gas company adds to natural gas so even the smallest leak is easy to detect.
 This odorant is added as a safety precaution because natural gas has no odor of its own.

 Non-Life-Threatening Emergency

-(Examples: Cuts, abrasions, sprains, fainting spells, simple fractures, etc.)
+If the Emergency Requires Medical Attention but Appears To Be Non-Life-Threatening (Examples: Cuts, abrasions, sprains, fainting, simple fractures, etc.)

 1. Call the UVU Police Department at 801-863-5555.
-NOTE: If the injured person chooses not to be transported to a medical facility and you disagree with that determination, you may insist that a trained person be called to the scene to assist in making the determination; then call UVU Police at 801-863-5555.
+NOTE: If the injured person chooses not to be transported to a medical facility, they may do so.

-1. Complete the UVU Injury/Accident Report Form found on UVU’s Risk Management website.
+1. Complete the UVU Incident Report Form found on UVU’s Risk Management website, www.uvu.edu/riskmanagement.

 1. Report injury to supervisor.